thestr4ng3r/glsl4idea/README.md

 glsl4idea
 =========

 A language plugin for IntelliJ IDEA that provides basic support for GLSL language.
+**This fork adds support for special syntax elements introduced by glfx effects.**

 Current features:
 * Syntax highlighting